The Storyteller (Picoult novel): Plot

 Over time Sage is able to gather bits and pieces of information (photographs, dates, people, places, documents) from Josef and she gives it to Leo.
 Leo is able to confirm that the information provided by Josef was accurate, though not enough to prove that Josef is who he says he is.
 In order to prove that Josef is Reiner, Sage must uncover information from Josef that only Reiner would know (such as a confession to some of his personal crimes that nobody else would know about).

 Sage's grandmother, Minka, is a Holocaust survivor and was imprisoned at Auschwitz.
 After much persuading, Leo manages to convince Minka to open up about her past.
 Minka tells of her time in Poland as a teenager, moving into a ghetto, and then being imprisoned at Auschwitz, as well as how she ultimately survived.
 Minka begins to explain a story that she began writing in childhood with her best friend Darija and carried on writing throughout her time in Auschwitz.
 She continued writing as a survival tactic for herself and for those she was imprisoned with.
 However, an SS guard, known as Franz Hartmann, expressed interest in the story as he believed that it explained the complex relationship he had with his brother.
 Franz offers Minka small comforts such as warmth and food scraps in exchange for 10 pages of the story each day.

-One day, Franz, accompanied by Darija, who had been smuggled in to keep Minka warm, catches Franz's cruel older brother Reiner, Franz's superior, stealing money out of the safe that was originally taken from dead prisoners.
+One day, Minka, accompanied by Darija, who had been smuggled into the administration offices to keep warm, catches Franz's cruel older brother Reiner, Franz's superior, stealing money out of the safe that was originally taken from dead prisoners.
 To prevent Minka from turning him in, Reiner shoots Darija in the face, killing her instantly, and blames Minka for the theft.
-Minka is promptly sent from Auschwitz to a death march in 1944, which she manages to survives.
+Minka is promptly sent from Auschwitz to a death march in 1944, which she manages to survive.
 With Leo and Sage returning the following day with photographs of Nazi generals, Minka is able to positively identify one of the guards as Reiner Hartmann, stating "I would never forget the man that murdered my best friend".

 In order to have Josef arrested and extradited, an eyewitness account was needed, something that only Reiner would know, so Sage is sent by Leo to talk to Josef, wearing a wire to record his confession(s).
 When Sage asks what the worst thing he ever did was, he replies that it was killing Darija, and then blaming Minka for the theft.
 Josef explains how the bullet was actually meant for Minka, but hit Darija instead as he had an unstable hand.
 This confession deeply upsets Sage, and having obtained the material she needed, she immediately leaves Josef's house.